ping830616/C-/README.md

 Several applications of C# are listed below:

 **Calculator with a digital clock**<br>
-    The similar calcular on the phone and the digital clock in coding runs the same as it does now.
+    A similar calcular on the phone and the digital clock in coding runs the same as it does now.

+**Another Calculator**<br>
+    Another calculator with a different construction and functionality.

 **Interaction between Server and Client**<br>